 Because most of your PHI under the Plans, particularly claims information, is held by your claims administrator, it will often make sense for you to contact that entity directly to obtain access to, amend, or receive an accounting of disclosures of your PHI.

-You may file a complaint with the Plans’ Information Contact, identified below (see item 11), and with the Secretary of the U.S. Department of Health and Human Services if you believe your privacy rights have been violated by any plan.
+You may file a complaint with the Plans’ Information Contact, identified below (see item 11), and with the Secretary of the U.S. Department of Health and Human Services if you believe your privacy rights have been violated.
 Their contact information is available below.
 All complaints must be filed in writing.
 Federal law prohibits retaliation against any employee for filing a complaint.

 If you have any questions about this Notice or a complaint relating to how your PHI is handled, please contact the Information Contact: